jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/0_Res_Init.typ

 $ x_i - x_("cl",i)/2 >= 0 $ <eq_109>

-The third constraint from @eq_107 stipulates that the cumulative length of all #glspl("lie") must not exceed the halfspan length ha.
+The third constraint from @eq_107 stipulates that the cumulative length of all #glspl("lie") must not exceed the half-span length ha.
 If this constraint were not imposed, the optimization might suggest #gls("lie") lengths that would physically overlap or extend beyond the wing structure, which would be difficult or impossible to implement in practice.
 As these constraints stem from physical demands, their inclusion in the optimization formulation is self-evident.
 The bounds defined in @eq_107 establish the permissible range for each #gls("lie") length.
-A minimum length of 3% of the halfspan was selected as the lower bound.
+A minimum length of 3% of the half-span was selected as the lower bound.
 The upper bound was set to $"ha"/ n_"cl"$, where $n_"cl"$ represents the total number of #glspl("lie").
 This choice of bounds ensures equal treatment of all #glspl("lie") in optimization, as each can occupy the same maximum fractional length of the span.

 // ----------------------------- scipy notation ----------------------------- //
 In alignment with the objective of providing initial guidance for the certification of #glspl("swith"), this work prioritizes the use of free and open-source computational tools whenever feasible.